Our history

 Achieving impact through prototyping and collaboration.

 Better Shelter started as a design research project in Hällefors, Sweden, in 2009.
-Since then, we have delivered over 90,000 shelters across the globe and improved the living conditions for hundreds of thousands of people through collaboration with our humanitarian partners.
+Since then, we have delivered over 90,000 shelters worldwide and improved the living conditions of hundreds of thousands of people through collaboration with our humanitarian partners.

 2023

-We responded to the eartquake in Türkiye-Syria with more than 6,600 shelters, and to the war in Sudan, supported by the IKEA Foundation.
+We responded to the earthquakes in Türkiye-Syria with more than 6,600 shelters and, supported by the IKEA Foundation, to the war in Sudan.

 2022

-We collaborated with the Norman Foster Foundation, kick started new product development and responded to the war in Ukraine and delivered to rescEU.
+We collaborated with the Norman Foster Foundation, kicked off new product development, responded to the war in Ukraine, and delivered to rescEU.

 2020

-The team adapted to a new reality in the Covid-19 pandemic.
-Of the 15,797 shelters we shiped out to 36 countries, 3,000 were used in Covid-19 response.
+The team adapted to a new reality in the COVID-19 pandemic.
+Of the 15,797 shelters we shipped to 36 countries, 3,000 were used in the COVID-19 response.
 We sent 6,500 shelters to families in Northwest Syria.
 We collaborated with 24 organisations and held 150 technical consultations online.
 We piloted the new shelter Structure and launched a fundraising platform.

 2019